 A Slovak winger whose spectacular, physics-defying goals, including a Puskás Award winner, made him a viral sensation of his era.

-Miroslav Stoch's legacy in football is crystallized in a single, breathtaking moment: a scissor-kick volley for Fenerbahçe in 2012 that won FIFA's Puskás Award for the year's best goal.
-That strike encapsulated his career—a blend of technical audacity and a flair for the spectacular.
-A product of Chelsea's academy, the speedy winger found his true home not in London but in the passionate atmospheres of Turkish and Dutch football.
-At Fenerbahçe, he became a cult hero, his left foot capable of delivering both pinpoint crosses and thunderous long-range strikes.
-Later, at Slavia Prague, he evolved into a veteran leader, guiding the club to domestic titles.
-For the Slovak national team, he was a key creative outlet during their historic run to the 2010 World Cup knockout stage.
-Stoch's story is not one of relentless trophies, but of a player whose supreme talent for the extraordinary left an indelible mark on the fans who witnessed it.
+Miroslav Stoch won FIFA's Puskás Award in 2012 for a scissor-kick volley while playing for Fenerbahçe.
+A product of Chelsea's academy, the speedy winger found his home in Turkish and Dutch football.
+At Fenerbahçe, he became a cult hero, his left foot delivering pinpoint crosses and thunderous long-range strikes.
+At Slavia Prague, he guided the club to domestic titles.
+For Slovakia, he was a key creative outlet during their 2010 World Cup knockout run.
+Stoch's career blended technical audacity with a flair for the spectacular.

 1981–1996